 Cape Town, also known as South Africa’s Mother City, is consistently listed amongst the best cities in the world.
-It is endowed with abundant natural beauty, many opportunities for adventure, world-class shopping and food, and captivating history.
+It is endowed with abundant natural beauty, umpteen opportunities for adventure, world-class shopping, delicious food, and captivating history.
 There are so many places to visit in Cape Town as well as things to do in Cape Town - whether you are a first-time newbie, a resident or a regular visitor.

 During the many years of incarceration on Robben Island, we often looked across Table Mountain at its magnificent silhouette … To us on Robben Island, Table Mountain was a beacon of hope.
 It represented the mainland to which we knew we would one day return.– Nelson Mandela.

 This is where former President Nelson Mandela was imprisoned for 18 of the 27 years that he was incarcerated.
 Today, Robben Island is a UNESCO World Heritage Site, and a must-do in Cape Town.
 A ferry will take you to the island, where you can go on a guided tour and even see Nelson Mandela’s former cell.
 Book your tickets well in advance though as this attraction is very popular.

 This is one of Cape Town’s oldest, and most colourful, urban residential areas.
 Situated on the slopes of Signal Hill, the Bo-Kaap is steeped in history.
 The narrow cobbled streets, lined with brightly painted houses are an Instagrammer’s delight.
 Locals will show you around the area where you can visit the museums and even do cooking tours.